datalad-handbook/book/docs/basics/topic/adjustedmode-nosymlinks.rst

 **Can I at least get unused or irrelevant data out of the dataset?**
 Yes, either with convenience commands (e.g., ``git annex unused`` followed by ``git annex dropunused``), or by explicitly using ``drop`` on files (or their past versions) that you don't want to keep anymore.
 Alternatively, you can transfer data you don't need but want to preserve to a different storage location.
-Later parts of the handbook will demonstrate each of these alternatives.
+Later parts of the book will demonstrate each of these alternatives.